 Mary Lee speaks to businesses, non-profits and health professionals, and has served as an expert witness on food related issues in federal and legislative hearings.
 Her goal is to communicate the pleasures of eating well while making wise, realistic and science-based choices.
 She was recently awarded Outstanding Dietitian of the Year by the Colorado Dietetic Association.

-Theresa Hedrick is a food and nutrition communications consultant and an instructor at Oregon State University.
+Theresa Hedrick is a dietitian in private practice who specializes in GI disorders and food allergies and intolerances.
 She is passionate about making nutrition fit within the constraints of the real world.
-Theresa previously spent years coaching heart patients at Emory University Hospital Midtown through lifestyle changes as well as teaching students at Georgia State University the basics of nutrition.
+Theresa previously spent years coaching heart patients at Emory University Hospital Midtown through lifestyle changes as well as teaching students at Oregon State University and Georgia State University the basics of nutrition.

 Theresa holds a Master of Science in Nutrition from Georgia State University and a Bachelor of Science in Food Science from Clemson University.
-She is a member of the Academy of Nutrition and Dietetics and has served on the Board of the Greater Atlanta Dietetic Association four times.
+She is a member of the Academy of Nutrition and Dietetics and has served on the Executive Committee of the Dietitians in Business and Communications Dietetic Practice Group and the Board of the Greater Atlanta Dietetic Association multiple times.

 Theresa is the author of three published peer-reviewed scientific studies, and has written nutrition and technical articles for Food Product Design and GreerNow magazines.
 She has been featured as a nutrition expert in interviews with Senior Voice America, Spry Magazine, and Mom Talk Radio, among others.